Ben Heppner: International career

+Honours

 Heppner has received Honorary Doctorates from Queen's University (2006), McMaster Divinity College (2005), York University (2003), Memorial University of Newfoundland (2003), University of Toronto (2002), McGill University (2002), and University of British Columbia (1997).

 Heppner was awarded the National Arts Centre Award, a companion award of the Governor General's Performing Arts Awards in 1995.
 He was made a Member of the Order of Canada in 1999, was promoted to Officer in 2002 and Companion in 2008.
 He performed at closing ceremonies of two Winter Olympic Games.
 In Turin in 2006, he sang the Canadian national anthem.
 Four years later, in Vancouver, he sang the Olympic Hymn.
 Both times, he mixed English and French.
 In June 2016, Heppner was made a laureate of the Governor General's Performing Arts Awards, with a Lifetime Achievement Award in Classical Music.

+Retirement

 Heppner announced his retirement from singing in April 2014.
 Heppner felt unable to be a "part-time singer", feeling that "No matter how often you sing, if you're going to sing at a good level, a quality level, you've got to keep it up all the time.
 And I was finding that to be a little bit difficult.
 So that, plus the fact that I've been experiencing a little bit of unreliability in my voice – and that causes some anxieties – I decided it was time".

 Post-retirement, Heppner accepted a brief role in a musical production of Titanic at the Princess of Wales Theatre in Toronto in May 2015.

 Heppner became a broadcaster on Canadian radio, hosting Saturday Afternoon at the Opera and Backstage with Ben Heppner on CBC Radio.
 He retired from broadcasting in September 2021.

 Heppner plans to continue hosting master classes and coaching singers for roles, and appearing on voice competition juries.
 The Ben Heppner Vocal Music Academy, a public school in Scarborough, named after Heppner, opened in 2012.